-As per Section 16(1) of the CGST Act, 2017, Every Registered person under GST shall be entitled to take credit of tax paid on inward supplies of goods and/or services which are used/ intended to be used in the course or furtherance of business, if the all 4 conditions are fulfilled as below:
+As per Section 16(1) of the CGST Act, 2017, Every person who have GST Registration shall be entitled to take credit of tax paid on inward supplies of goods and/or services which are used/ intended to be used in the course or furtherance of business, if the all 4 conditions are fulfilled as below:

 He has valid tax invoice/ debit note/ prescribed tax paying document